Federal and State Tax Fraud and Tax Crimes Attorney

 Effects of Supreme Court cases on your case

 Despite these Supreme Court cases, federal tax prosecutors still try to conduct business as usual.
 They focus on tax loss, and therefore the guidelines, and include the tax loss in their plea bargains.
-In those cases when you negotiate to get what you want, the focus on tax loss is acceptable because you are getting what you want and the alternative is a harsher sentence on a case that is not defensible.
-It is not wise to put on a dog and pony show and go to trial not knowing your client’s exposure.
+In those cases when you negotiate to get what you want, the focus on tax loss may be acceptable because you are getting what you want and the alternative is a harsher sentence on a case that is not defensible.
+It is not wise to put on a dog and pony show just to look good and go to trial not knowing your client’s exposure.
 You may look good to the client and his family, but when the emotions settle down, they will know you did an injustice to your client.
-The Supreme Court’s decisions give creative lawyers an opportunity to help their clients avoid draconian sentences.
+The Supreme Court’s decisions give creative lawyers an opportunity to help their clients to avoid draconian sentences.
 Caution: a civil or young, inexperienced attorney must not learn at the Client’s expense.
 The accountant, who in most cases will have a continuing relationship with the taxpayer, must not permit this to happen.

 Hector Perez is available to represent taxpayers nationwide in federal courts throughout the country.
 He is in Southern California, and he can be reached at any time for emergencies.
 His office in Seal Beach, California is at 3020 Old Ranch Parkway, Ste 300, 90740.(tel no. 1-562.799.5524).

 Contact a discreet, experienced and reliable Federal and State Tax Crimes attorney for a confidential consultation.

 Hector C. Perez & Associates has an office located in Seal Beach, CA and serves clients in federal courts in Southern California.
 He is also available to represent certain federal tax defendants nationwide.